 All you need is to define IPv6 addresses or interfaces in network configuration.
-Only limitation at the moment is that you cannot define wildcard IPv6 addresses in TCP/IP join configuration (tcp-ip element).
-Interfaces section does not have this limitation, you can configure wildcard IPv6 interfaces in the same way as IPv4 interfaces.
+The only current limitation is that you cannot define wildcard IPv6 addresses in the TCP/IP join configuration (tcp-ip element).
+Interfaces configuration does not have this limitation, you can configure wildcard IPv6 interfaces in the same way as IPv4 interfaces.